SIMEXP/fmriprep-denoise-benchmark/content/ohbm2022abstract.md

 It’s difficult to navigate the confounds and implement the sensible subset of variables in downstream analysis.
 Without good understanding of the literature or the fMRIPrep documentation, users can still introduce error or unwanted noise while performing confound regressing.
 Lastly, recent literature has shown the tool-based variability and the potential impact on the results {cite:p}`li_moving_2021`.
-The current research on benchmarking confounds have yet cover the output from fMRIPrep.
+The current research on denoising benchmarks have yet cover the output from fMRIPrep.
-We hope to provide a useful reference for fMRIPrep users, and evaluate if the implementation in fMRIPrep provides consistent results as the past literature using other preprocessing procedures.
+We hope to provide a useful reference for fMRIPrep users, and evaluate whether the confound regressors from fMRIPrep provides consistent results as the past literature using other preprocessing procedures.

 ### Methods

 The dataset of choice is ds000228 {cite:p}`richardson_development_2018` on OpenNeuro, preprocessed with fMRIprep LTS20.2.1, using fMRIPrep-slurm wrapper with option `--use-aroma`.
+After fMRIPrep, regular BOLD outputs were smoothed with a 6 mm FWHM kernel.
 Time series are extracted using Schaefer 7 network atlas of 400 dimensions {cite:p}`schaefer_local-global_2017` and applied the following denoising strategies:

-- `simple`: high pass filtering, motion (six base motion parameters and temporal derivatives, quadratic terms and their six temporal derivatives, 24 parameters in total), signal from tissue masks (white matter and  csf, 2 parameters), applied on output suffixed`desc-prepro_bold`.
+- `simple`: high pass filtering, motion (six base motion parameters and temporal derivatives, quadratic terms and their six temporal derivatives, 24 parameters in total), signal from tissue masks (white matter and  csf, 2 parameters), applied on output suffixed `desc-prepro_bold`.
-- `simple+gsr`: strategy above, with basic global signal, applied on output suffixed`desc-prepro_bold`.
+- `simple+gsr`: strategy above, with basic global signal, applied on output suffixed `desc-prepro_bold`.
-- `scrubbing`: high pass filtering, motion (six base motion parameters and temporal derivatives, quadratic terms and their six temporal derivatives, 24 parameters in total),  signal from tissue masks (white matter and csf, basic, the temporal derivative and quadratic, 8 parameters), motion outlier threshold set at 0.5 framewise displacement, segments with less than 5 consecutive volumes are removed, applied on output suffixed`desc-prepro_bold`.
+- `scrubbing`: high pass filtering, motion (six base motion parameters and temporal derivatives, quadratic terms and their six temporal derivatives, 24 parameters in total),  signal from tissue masks (white matter and csf, basic, the temporal derivative and quadratic, 8 parameters), motion outlier threshold set at 0.5 framewise displacement, segments with less than 5 consecutive volumes are removed, applied on output suffixed `desc-prepro_bold`.
-- `scrubbing+gsr`: strategy above, with basic global signal, applied on output suffixed`desc-prepro_bold`.
+- `scrubbing+gsr`: strategy above, with basic global signal, applied on output suffixed `desc-prepro_bold`.
-- `acompcor`: high pass filtering, 24 motion parameters, compcor components explaining 50% of the variance with combined white matter and csf mask, applied on output suffixed`desc-prepro_bold`.
+- `acompcor`: high pass filtering, 24 motion parameters, compcor components explaining 50% of the variance with combined white matter and csf mask, applied on output suffixed `desc-prepro_bold`.
-- `acompcor6`: high pass filtering, 24 motion parameters, top 6 compcor components with combined white matter and csf mask.
+- `acompcor6`: high pass filtering, 24 motion parameters, top 6 compcor components with combined white matter and csf mask, applied on output suffixed `desc-prepro_bold`.
 - `aroma`: high pass filtering, signal from tissue masks (white matter and  csf, 2 parameters), applied on output suffixed `desc-smoothAROMAnonaggr_bold`.
 - `aroma+gsr`: high pass filtering, signal from tissue masks (white matter and  csf, 2 parameters), global signal, applied on output suffixed `desc-smoothAROMAnonaggr_bold`.